 How to Use 12 Volt Portable Solar Powered Battery Chargers

 Solar power is continuously gaining momentum and popularity.
 There are now solar chargers designed to power cell-phones, cars, laptops, etc. The solar charger harnesses energy form the sun and stores the energy within its battery for later use.
+Typically, a solar charger can hold on to its charge for up to a year.
+The advantage to using a solar charger is that it eliminates all of those unnecessary, bulky chargers for every electronic device.

 It may be difficult to choose between the best solar chargers because there are a lot of great models out there that basically perform the same functions.
 Upon being fully charged, the solar charger can fill a cell-phone’s life twice or play up to twenty hours of music.